karatelabs/karate/README.md

 #number | Expects actual value to be a number
 #string | Expects actual value to be a string
 #uuid | Expects actual (string) value to conform to the UUID format
-#regexSTR | Expects actual (string) value to match the regular-expression 'STR'
+#regexSTR | Expects actual (string) value to match the regular-expression 'STR' (see examples above)
 #?EXPR | Expects the JavaScript expression 'EXPR' to evaluate to true (see examples below)

 ### 'Self' Validation Expressions